marklogic/ml-gradle/examples/jsdoc-project/README.md

 ## Usage

-The command below will generate jsdoc for the code in __src/main/ml-modules/lib__
+All of the configuration is captured in the __build.gradle__ file and the __jsdoc.json__ file.
+To test this, clone this repoitory and execute the command below in this directory

 ```
 gradle mlJsdoc
 ```

+This will generate jsdoc for the code in __src/main/ml-modules/lib__

 The html documentation will be generated in __build/docs/jsdoc__